• Skip to main content

 In 1991, marketing and psychological expert Ernest Dichter coined the name “Focus Group.”
 The term described meetings held with a limited group of participants with the objective of discussion.

 The group’s purpose is not to arrive at a consensus or agreement on the topic.
 Instead, it seeks to identify and understand customer perceptions of a brand, product, or service.
+We’ll cover what a focus group is, how to conduct one, and example questions and best practices below.

-Content Index
+Content Index hide

-1. What is a focus group?
+1. What is a Focus Group?

-2. Main pillars of a focus group
+2. The Main Pillars of a Focus Group

-3. Types of focus groups
+3. Types of Focus Groups

-5. Focus Group Examples
+6. Focus Group Examples

-10. Best Online Focus Group Software: QuestionPro Communities
+11. Best Online Focus Group Software: QuestionPro Communities

-What is a focus group?
+What is a Focus Group?

 A focus group is best defined as a small group of carefully selected participants who contribute to open discussions for research.
 The hosting organization carefully selects participants for the study to represent the larger population they’re attempting to target.